jdavisclark/css-format/README.md

 ```

 ### Why isn't everything in one big file?
-Becuase everything in scanner.py is generic and can be re-used.
-Feel free to throw the contents of scanner.py in to cssformat.py and delete `from scanner import Scanner` before you use it.
+Becuase everything in SourceIO.py is generic and can be re-used.
+Feel free to throw the contents of SourceIO.py in to cssformat.py and delete `from SourceIO import SourceIO` before you use it.
 I may add a pre-commit hook to do this automatically in the future.